-- Continue the current monitoring frequency stated in Table 1-5, including quarterly monitoring for well 076-13.
-Increase the sampling frequency of well 076-184 to semi-annual. - Install up to eight temporary wells to verify whether there has been any southeast shift of the plume due to changes in groundwater flow direction in the area.
+- Continue the current monitoring frequency stated in Table 1-5, except for the following.
+Increase sampling frequency to semi-annual for well 076-25 in response to Sr-90 concentration increases in this well during 2018.
+Decrease well 076-13 from quarterly to semi-annually. - Install up to eight temporary wells to verify whether there has been any southeast shift of the plume due to changes in groundwater flow direction in the area.
 Temporary wells will be located southeast of monitoring wells 076-168, 076-24, 076-415, and south of Brookhaven Avenue (leading edge of plume).